Listed below are 10 reasons why Team Gomer and our community think we are great.

 - SEND – Including Inclusion and Pastoral Support – At Gomer Junior School we value and implement a broad and varied curriculum.
 We recognise that there are a number of pupils who need a degree of support to make the most of the learning opportunities offered to them.
 Facilitation of learning is expected to always be inclusive and all children are supported within the classroom through Quality First Teaching (QFT).
 In order to achieve this, Gomer sees the benefit from having nine, well-targeted Teaching Assistants.

 - Sporting Prowess – The school is renowned for participation in and successes at various sporting festivals and events.
-Many trophies have been won – most recently the Y5/6 football league.
-This school is proud to have entered teams into the Hampshire mini-games for the past two years and is the proud holder of the Silver School Games Mark accreditation.
+Many trophies have been won – sport, gardening, STEAM and more.
+This school is proud to have entered teams into the Hampshire mini-games and is the proud holder of the Silver School Games Mark accreditation.

 - Smartness and Attendance – Gomer Junior School is proud of its standard of uniform and attendance of pupils.
 The wearing of smart uniform is reinforced by all staff and pupils take pride in looking the best that they can.
 As an extra incentive, a ‘week’s smartest class’ award is presented in celebration assembly.
 The school also sets a target of 96.5% weekly attendance (it is common for classes to achieve 100%).
 As with the smartest class award, there is a presentation to the class with the best weekly attendance, in recognition of their commitment to school.